mui/material-ui/CONTRIBUTING.md

 #### ci/circleci: checkout

 A preflight check to see if the dependencies and lockfile are ok.
-Running `yarn` and `yarn deduplicate` should fix most of the issues.
+Running `pnpm` and `pnpm deduplicate` should fix most of the issues.

 #### ci/circleci: test_static

 Checks code format, and lints the repository.
 The log of the failed build should explain how to fix the issues.
-It also runs commands that generate or change some files (like `yarn docs:api` for API documentation).
+It also runs commands that generate or change some files (like `pnpm docs:api` for API documentation).
 If the CI job fails you might need to run them locally and commit the changes.

 #### ci/circleci: test_unit-1

 Runs the unit tests in a `jsdom` environment.
-If this fails then `yarn test:unit` should<sup>[1](test/README.md#accessibility-tree-exclusion)</sup> fail locally as well.
-You can narrow the scope of tests run with `yarn test:unit --grep ComponentName`.
+If this fails then `pnpm test:unit` should<sup>[1](test/README.md#accessibility-tree-exclusion)</sup> fail locally as well.
+You can narrow the scope of tests run with `pnpm test:unit --grep ComponentName`.
-If `yarn test:unit` passes locally, but fails in CI, consider [Accessibility tree exclusion in CI](test/README.md#accessibility-tree-exclusion).
+If `pnpm test:unit` passes locally, but fails in CI, consider [Accessibility tree exclusion in CI](test/README.md#accessibility-tree-exclusion).

 #### ci/circleci: test_browser-1

 Runs the unit tests in multiple browsers (via BrowserStack).
 The log of the failed build should list which browsers failed.
-If Chrome failed then `yarn test:karma` should<sup>[1](test/README.md#accessibility-tree-exclusion)</sup> fail locally as well.
+If Chrome failed then `pnpm test:karma` should<sup>[1](test/README.md#accessibility-tree-exclusion)</sup> fail locally as well.
 If other browsers failed debugging might be trickier.
-If `yarn test:karma` passes locally, but fails in CI, consider [Accessibility tree exclusion in CI](test/README.md#accessibility-tree-exclusion).
+If `pnpm test:karma` passes locally, but fails in CI, consider [Accessibility tree exclusion in CI](test/README.md#accessibility-tree-exclusion).

 #### ci/circleci: test_regression-1